 Certification: First Steps

 To assess whether your organisation complies with the 12 guiding principles of the Surveillance Camera Code of Practice you must first complete the self assessment toolkit available via the SCC website.
-As soon as this has been completed you can then move to schedule your audit with IQ Verify in one of two ways as described below.
+As soon as this has been completed you can then move to schedule your audit with IQ Verify.

 Non-Compliance Resolution Process

-In the event of a non-compliance (NCR) with the requirements of the CoP being identified at audit, first and foremost don't panic!
+In the event of a non-compliance (NCR) with the requirements of the Code of Practice being identified at audit, first and foremost don't panic!

 Aligning to the requirements of the Private Parking Code of Practice, certification against the Surveillance Camera Code of Practice allows parking operators to demonstrate conformity of CCTV/ ANPR or BWV.